Skip to main content

 Tan

-A savory yogurt drink made from matsoni (Armenian yogurt) mixed with water and salt.
-It's refreshing and particularly popular during summer.
+A savory drink of matsoni thinned with water and seasoned with salt.
+It's cooling and especially welcome in summer.

 otherCold